Advertise Lake Vacation Rentals

 The kayak slips quietly through the water, dipping in and out of the finger coves that fringe the lake.
 The sun is just peeking over the horizon.
 For a few more hours, she'll have Lake Murray to herself -- almost anyway.
 It's a fantastic fishing lake, known for trophy-sized striped bass, so the anglers are out in force.
 Lake Murray, however, is so large that signs welcome visitors to "Lake Murray Country."
 With over 48,000 acres of water and nearly 650 miles of shoreline, there is more than enough room for both her kayak and the fishing boats.
 In a couple hours, when the power boats are pulling water skiers across Lake Murray, she'll be sipping tea on the deck of the lakefront house she's renting.
 Maybe in the afternoon she'll join the other boaters on the beautiful water that makes up Lake Murray Country.

 Lake Murray is an impoundment of the Saluda River and created by the Dreher Shoals Dam.
 The dam was built to supply hydroelectric power to South Carolina.
-Construction on the dam started on September 21, 1927 and was completed on June 30, 1930.
+Construction was started on the dam on September 21, 1927 with completion on June 30, 1930.
 At the time of its construction, it was the largest earthen dam in the world.
 The land under what would become Lake Murray was inhabited, and before the dam could be built the people needed to be relocated.
 In addition to private homes, schools, churches and graveyards all had to be built or relocated, but the lure of hydroelectric power kept public sentiment relatively positive.
 The land was cleared of trees and almost enough timber was harvested to use in the construction of the dam.
 The resulting lake was named after Chief Engineer Williams Murray and stretches 41 miles long and 14 miles across.
 It touches parts of four counties including Saluda, Newberry, Richland, and Lexington.
 Today it is also used as a municipal water supply and is owned by South Carolina Electric and Gas Company (SCE&G).

 Perhaps Lake Murray's most important use is for recreation.
 It has become one of the south's premiere striper lakes and plays host to several fishing tournaments every year.
 Anglers can also challenge themselves against the lake's abundant populations of largemouth bass, catfish, bream, crappie, and yellow perch.
 Public access to Lake Murray is from several SCE&G boat ramps or recreation areas, including one on either side of the dam with a picnic and swimming area.
 The lake is ringed with vacation rentals, marinas, and restaurants, many of which also provide access to the lake.